ziotom78/raytracing_course/tomasi-ray-tracing-03b.md

 # Reading Files Directly

--   Anyway, we cannot deny that it would be handy to open a file directly:
+-   Anyway, it would be really handy to open a file directly:

     ```python
     # How handy!